ethereum/annotated-spec/forkchoice.md

         # Sort by latest attesting balance with ties broken lexicographically
         head = max(children, key=lambda root: (get_latest_attesting_balance(store, root), root))
 ```

+This follows the following procedure:

+1. Get the latest justified block hash, call it `B` (this is implicit in `get_filtered_block_tree`)
+2. Get the subtree of blocks rooted in `B` (done by `get_filtered_block_tree`)
+3. Filter that for blocks whose slot exceeds the slot of `B` (technically, this check is no longer necessary ever since (2) was introduced so may be removed)
+4. Walk down the tree, at each step where a block has multiple children selecting the child with the stronger support (ie. higher `get_latest_attesting_balance`)

+From here on below, we have the functions for _updating_ the `store`.

 #### `should_update_justified_checkpoint`